HUDAAALSHEHHI/classic_ai_lab_04_modern_frameworks_integration/README.md

 🧠 Overview

-This experiment demonstrates how to integrate modern AI frameworks—HuggingFace and LangChain to build a functional question answering pipeline capable of processing contextual information and generating accurate responses.
+This experiment demonstrates how to integrate modern AI frameworks HuggingFace and LangChain to build a functional question answering pipeline capable of processing contextual information and generating accurate responses.
 The goal is to illustrate how lightweight pretrained models can be connected with reasoning chains to form a practical inference system suitable for research and educational use cases.

 ✏️ Objective